-Let's have a look at the visualization of ROI 24.1 in sphere_edge_projection_images.tif.
+Let's have a look at the visualization of ROI 24.1 in sphere_image_rytov-sc_images.tif.

-The first column shows the experimental data, the second column shows the modeled data (with the cell perimeter indicated by a dashed circle), and the third column contains a residual image (pay attention to the colorbar, green means that the values are outside of the displayed range) and a line plot through the center of the cell.
-What is most striking about these data is that the RI is overestimated while the radius is underestimated by the edge-projection model.
-The explanation is that the radius of the cell is determined with an edge-detection algorithm applied to the phase image.
-Since the edge-detection algorithm determines the edge on the slope of the phase profile and not where the phase profile starts to deviate from the background, it underestimates the radius.
-The solution to this problem is to take into account the full phase image when determining RI and radius [KKL+07] [MSG+18].
+Fig. 2: The first column shows the experimental data, the second column shows the modeled data (with the cell perimeter indicated by a dashed circle), and the third column contains a residual image (pay attention to the colorbar, green means that the values are outside of the displayed range) and a line plot through the center of the cell.

+As a little exercise, let's have a look at the different RI-retrieval methods.
 This can be achieved by modifying the [sphere] section of drymass.cfg.
 In figure 5d of reference [MSG+18], multiple RI-retrieval methods are applied and compared for the same cell population.
-To repdroduce these data, we run dm_analyze_sphere DHM_HL60_cells.zip three more times with a modified [sphere] section (note that this may take a while).
+To repdroduce these data, we run dm_analyze_sphere DHM_HL60_cells. zip three more times with a modified [sphere] section.